jaustinlam/noodle-finder/README.md

 4. Open index.html in the browser of your choice.

 ## Usage
+Please note that this app is intended for use only in the USA.
+It will not work in other countries.
 * Using your location to find restaurants
-> If location is allowed by your browser hit accept when your browser asks for permission.
+> Click the location button on the top of the page.
+If location is allowed by your browser hit accept when your browser asks for permission.

 * Using your zipcode to find restaurants
 > Enter your zipcode in the supplied search box and hit enter/return.